vkurilin/ihniwid/README.md

 * Vladimir Kurilin, 620, login: vkurilin

 ## Formulation of the problem
-Create a tool that automates the basic search for a solution to a stackoverflow problem.
+Create a tool that automates the basic search for a solution of your problem on a stackoverflow.

 Rough equivalent for